lsst/rsp_lsst_io/docs/guides/notebooks/faq/index.rst

 Can the lsst.rsp module be installed outside the RSP?
 -----------------------------------------------------

-Yes, you can indeed install ``lsst.rsp`` on your own computer and run it locally.
+Yes, it is possible to install ``lsst.rsp`` on one's own computer and run it locally.
 It is a standard `PyPi package <https://pypi.org/project/lsst-rsp/>`_ and can be installed by using ``pip install lsst-rsp``.

 Note that if you want to use it to access data that is hosted at the IDF, you will also need a security token.
 See this documentation here: https://nb.lsst.io/environment/tokens.html for how to get a security token.

-As an example, we will walk through how you can access the Rubin LSST TAP service locally.
+As an example, we will walk through how to access the Rubin LSST TAP service locally.

-After getting an access token, set the value of the environment variable ``ACCESS_TOKEN`` to the path to your token.
+After getting an access token, set the value of the environment variable ``ACCESS_TOKEN`` to the path to the token.

 Then set the TAP URL endpoint ``EXTERNAL_TAP_URL`` to ``"https://data.lsst.cloud/api/tap"`` (e.g. for macOS, execute the following)